muted-se/sites/README.md

 static HTML webpages for speed and security.
 This is for purely personal use so please be aware that this might not work for your purposes.

+For each site hosted a separate `workflow` genereates a build-artifact that can be utilized elsewhere.

 ## Usage ##
 ### Wrapper ###
 The `run.sh` script is just a simple wrapper to be able to run a ephemeral setup